Education in Nauru

 Education in Nauru is compulsory for children between the ages of 5 and 16.
 There are eleven schools in Nauru, including three primary schools and two secondary schools (Nauru College and Nauru Secondary School).
-There is an Able/Disable Centre for children with special needs.
+There is an Able/Disable Centre for children with disabilities.
 Education at these schools is free.
 In 2011, the Australian Department of Foreign Affairs and Trade reported that 3,026 children were enrolled at Nauru's schools.
 The previous Minister for Education was the Hon.
 Charmaine Scotty, MP from 2013.
 The current Minister is Asterio Appi.

 The Nauru Campus of the University of the South Pacific (USP) is located in Nauru Learning Village Yaren District since 2018, and was previously in Aiwo District.
 USP began teaching remote courses in the 1970s.
 A local campus was established in 1987.
 Courses of study focus on the fields of education and business.
 The campus also serves the broader community through a Continuing education programme.